fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Game/L4D2/8+_Survivors_In_Coop/README.md

 * [Infected Bots Control Improved](https://forums.alliedmods.net/showpost.php?p=2699220&postcount=1369): Spawns infected bots in L4D1 versus, and gives greater control of the infected bots in L4D1/L4D2 without being limited by the director.

+* [5+ Survivors More Supply](https://github.com/fbef0102/Game-Private_Plugin/tree/main/Plugin_%E6%8F%92%E4%BB%B6/Survivor_%E4%BA%BA%E9%A1%9E/l4d_more_supply): Player can take an item on the map multi times depends on 5+ survivors in server

 * [Lockdown System Improved](https://forums.alliedmods.net/showpost.php?p=2712869&postcount=54): When someone tries to open end saferoom door, it will stay closed until a certain amount of time has passed.
 All the survivors need to do is to survive the incoming waves of mob and tanks.

 * [Adrenaline & Pills Powerups Improved](https://forums.alliedmods.net/showpost.php?p=2748223&postcount=15): On the use of Adrenaline & Pain Pills, various actions are performed faster (Reloading, weapon firing, and melee swinging)